 Galactus first makes his arrival on comic book pages of Fantastic Four in 1966 during in a story called The Calling of Galactus with the intention of devouring the earth.

-Galactus briefly appears during Don't Look Now, But It's Doom story-arc (Daredevil # 36 - 38) to strip Dr. Doom of the powers he had stolen from Silver Surfer.
+Galactus briefly appears during Don't Look Now, But It's Doom story-arc (Daredevil # 36 - 38) to strip Dr. Doom of the powers he had stolen from the Silver Surfer.

 Powers & Abilities